All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 [1, 2, 3].map(&p) # => ["1", "2", "3"]

-When we write &:to_s, he takes each element of the array i calls on him method to_s.
+When we write &:to_s, it takes each element of the array and calls the to_s method on it.

 [1, 2, 3].map(&:to_s)